 If you are not yet a member but would like to be, you can read more about membership and conditions here (http://www.forsoegsstationen.dk/medlemsskab/) .
 Contact Dorte at firstname.lastname@example.org for more info.
 Allow 1-2 weeks for registration.

 ** Use the network!

 We would like to encourage members to use this unique network (which many already do – not least via the facebook group “Forsøgsstationen intern” (https://www.facebook.com/groups/944010352410912/) ) – both in the form of invitations to screenings of trials or rehearsals, but of course also when it is time to play a performance.

 The date for this year’s Christmas party has been decided.
 We are holding a Christmas party for house members, ‘residents’ and friends in the usual relaxed ‘bring-your-own-course-and-good-entertainment’ style on Saturday 8 December 2018.
 Mark your calendars – it’s going to be big!

 ** Training offers and workshops

 We have continued with the popular voice training by Angelina Watson on Wednesdays at 9-11, Rikke Liljenberg’s ShakespeareLab on the first Sunday of the month and, as already announced, Gaga is back on the weekly schedule!
-There is training twice a week and the last Friday of the month.
+There is GAGA training twice a week and on the last Friday of the month.
 Stands&Dans is also back with two modern dance classes on Monday night.
 My Lindblad and Camilla Stage are the main teachers throughout the season.